minh2ws/CI-CD-Repo/README.md

 # CI-CD-Repo
-# Testing jenkins build pushed by github
+# Changing setting branch to build in jenkins